openglbook/openglbook.com/_includes/chapter-4-content.md

 vector for y in the y-direction, the column vector for z in the z-direction, and the column vector used for translation set to zero for no translation.

-Our own identity matrix is stored in the `IDENTITY_MATRIX` constant, defined in the `Utils.h` file.
+Our own identity matrix is stored in the `IDENTITY_MATRIX` constant, declared as an extern in `Utils.h` and defined in the `Utils.c` file.
 If you browse through some of the functions in `Utils.c`, you'll notice that we use an identity matrix for almost every transformation.

 ## Transformations ##